slowernews/wisdom-tldr/chapters/chapter_3_action.md

 No podemos elegir nuestro origen pero podemos elegir hacia donde ir

-> *'Most people overestimate what they can do in one year and underestimate what they can do in ten years.' -- Bill Gates*

 be clear that your ladder is laid on the right building.

 chess gambits -- exchange material by position-time.

+> *'Most people overestimate what they can do in one year and underestimate what they can do in ten years.' -- Bill Gates*
 > *'Go-Karts -- Feel fast, are slow 747s -- Feel slow, are fast Ship it! -- Feels fast, is slow Test > *'Document it! -- Feels slow, is fast.'*
 > *'You overestimate what you can do in a year but underestimate what you can do in two or three decades.' -- Tony Robbins*
 > *'Most people overestimate what they can achieve in a year and underestimate what they can achieve in ten years.' -- Gates’s Law: how progress compounds and why it matters*
--->
+> *'Things may come to those who wait, but only the things left by those who hustle. -- Abraham Lincoln* -->